I've made assorted videos over the years. Most of them are available in my YouTube channel. The rest are in the Triumph channel.

 Article: Dreamscape and Eclipse: The Final Cut

 Sjur Julin and I recovered two old Triumph videos from VHS in 2019.
-I'm pretty happy about the result: The denoising, dewobbling and deinterlacing was pretty hard.
+I'm pretty happy with the result.
 Rescue your old tapes now, before they become totally unwatchable!

 Superhero by Morten Johnsen and Wobblerne 2 by Morten Johnsen and Ivan Moen were released at The Gathering 1998: